 As the phase approaches 1.0 pi complete extinction of the signal occurs.
 A phase of 0.0 or 2pi will result in

 maximum amplification.
 Switching between one-string-graph and two-string-graph explains this easily.

 To get a better understanding of the Lissajous curves the choice "move Lissajous curve" was introduced.

 This allows you to see a continuous change of a Lissajous curve, while you alter m,n or the phase.

 For example after selecting "move Lissajous curve" choose m=5 n=6 and change the phase via the slider.
 The result

 In electrical engineering Lissajous curves are used in oscilloscope measurements

-"move Lissajous curve" you notice a slowly moving elliptical shape.
+"move Lissajous curve" you notice an elliptical shape moving automatically.

 Musical intervals and their ratios

 A number of example-intervals can be chosen.
 Numerically as intonation